 If you put your food in a microwave, enter your cook time and hit the start button but don’t see lights or hear any noise, would you assume your food has been cooked?
 I’m guessing your answer is, “No.”

 So why do we expect this kind of performance from our software delivery and operations teams?
+It's a crucial thing to consider in the world of DevOps and microservices.

 How Can You Verify Code Was Written Correctly?